CarletonU-COMP2406-W2013/glowing-octo-bear/README.md

 Proposal (1 paragraph): The premise of "Quick-Serve" is to provide a free web-based restaurant order placing application.
-Many restaurants have some sort of software based system, possibly even proprietary, of placing orders between the waiters and the kitchen staff, we a proposing something similar.
+Many restaurants have some sort of software based system, possibly even proprietary, of placing orders between the waiters and the kitchen staff, we are proposing something similar.
 Quick-Serve will allow for a restaurant to create a profile, customising menus/prices/and table numbers.
 There will be two views, a kitchen view and a waiter view.
 Waiters will then log in under the restaurant profile and push orders over the web between devices to a kitchen computer that will display a constantly refreshing feed of new orders coming in.